Classic books that were banned and the reasons why

 by Arthur Conan Doyle

-In 2011, the first of Arthur Conan Doyle’s Sherlock Holmes mysteries was banned from schools in Virginia.
-Parents complained that Doyle portrayed the Mormon religion in a negative light, and despite students still arguing that it was a good book, the school board agreed that it was not age appropriate and subsequently banned it.
+All legends begin somewhere, and the two novels here are where one of the world's best-loved legends began.
+But in 2011, the first of Arthur Conan Doyle’s Sherlock Holmes mysteries was banned from schools in Virginia.
+Parents complained that Doyle portrayed the Mormon religion in a negative light.
+While students still argued that it was a good book, the school board agreed that it was not age appropriate and subsequently banned it.

 The Well of Loneliness